-All applicants successful in being offered a place on the programmes will be subject to a satisfactory DBS clearance undertaken by Glyndŵr University.
+All applicants successful in being offered a place on the programme will be subject to a satisfactory DBS clearance undertaken by Glyndŵr University.
 The type and level of DBS check required will be confirmed to you during the DBS application process.
 Failure to declare a conviction, which is subsequently revealed by a DBS check may result in exclusion from the programme.
-The nature of declared convictions is taken into consideration following our Consideration of Criminal Convictions Policy & Procedure.
-In line with the Universities Disciplinary Procedure for Students, all students are required to disclose a criminal record acquired during the student's enrolment with the University.
+The nature of declared convictions is taken into consideration following our POLICY & PROCEDURE FOR CONSIDERING ADMISSION TO THE UNIVERSITY FOR PROGRAMMES REQUIRING A DBS CHECK AND FROM CANDIDATES WITH CRIMINAL CONVICTIONS.
+In line with the Universities DISCIPLINARY PROCEDURE FOR STUDENTS, all students are required to disclose a criminal record acquired either before or during the student's enrolment with the University.